MysteryPancake/Houdini-Fun/Waveforms.md

 ## Pulse wave
 <img align="right" src="./images/pulsewave.png" width="400">

-`duty` controls how much of the wave is positive.
-It should be between 0 and 1.

 ```js
 float wavePulse(float freq; float time; float duty) {
 	return (frac(freq * time) < duty) * 2.0 - 1.0;
 }
 ```

+`duty` controls how much of the wave is positive.
+It should be between 0 and 1.

+Set `duty` to 0.5 to get a square wave.

 <br clear="right"/>